michaelx/climate/README.md

 # Climate JSON

 A JSON file with the monthly climate data of over one-hundred destinations and counting.
-It includes the average high and low temperature, dry days, snow days, rainfall, and average daily rainfall for every month.
+It includes the average high and low temperature, dry days, snow days, and rainfall, for every month.

 ## Why?